-A “Now” Solution for Malaria
+A “Now” Solution for Malaria in Africa

-The majority of unsolved problems in our world today can be blamed for lack of political will.
+The majority of unsolved problems in our world today can be blamed for the lack of political will.
 We put the blame on the government and they often are unresponsive.
 As problems are not being solved, we should put our focus in a different direction.

 Perhaps a solution to all problems should involve “people will” rather than “political will.”
-Getting people involved in problem solving is feasible in our world today as ¾ of the world is connected through the internet.
+Getting people involved in problem-solving is feasible in our world today as ¾ of the world is connected through the internet.
 Together we can discover solutions and take action.

 Will This Decline Continue?